MallocSecurity/sdk/docs/api-reference/checkUrl.md

-# 🌐 URL Category Check
+# 🌐 URL Threat Detection

 The **Malloc Security SDK** provides a mechanism to check and categorize URLs by contacting the Malloc backend service.
 This can help your application detect and respond to potentially harmful domains.